ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: Experiments

 \subsection{Evaluation on False-Completion Benchmark}

-\textbf{Quantitative Results.} Table \ref{table:false} presents a comparative evaluation of existing VLA methods on the False Completion benchmark.
-ReViP achieves the highest average success rate of 62\% and the best average rank across all eight tasks, outperforming the strongest baseline, $\pi_0$-Fast, by 18\% and the baseline model, $\pi_0$, by 26\%.
-This aggregate improvement demonstrates that rebalancing visual and proprioceptive inputs with task-centric cues consistently enhances performance across diverse perturbations.
+\textbf{Quantitative Results.} Table \ref{table:false} presents a comparative evaluation of existing VLA methods on False-Completion benchmark.
+Both ReViP and ReViP* achieve the highest average success rate and the best average rank across all eight tasks, outperforming the strongest baseline, $\pi_0$-Fast, by 18\% and the baseline model, $\pi_0$, by 26\%.
+This aggregate improvement demonstrates that rebalancing visual and proprioceptive inputs with visual cues consistently enhances performance across diverse perturbations.

-In Object Drop tasks, where policies must detect failures rather than follow an inertial plan, ReViP achieves an average success rate of 65.2\% across five drop tasks, outperforming other VLAs.
-This demonstrates that the task-stage observer enhances visual failure detection and replanning, preventing the blind continuation of proprioception-driven progress.
-In Distractor Swap tasks, where object recognition and manipulation are confused, ReViP outperforms both $\pi_0$ and $\pi_0$-Fast by 15\% and 40\% respectively.
-These results suggest that task-stage cues help disambiguate visually similar instances, highlighting ReViP's superior scene understanding in distraction-heavy tasks.
-In Relayout tasks, which emphasize global layout reasoning when both the target and its goal region are shifted, ReViP achieves the highest success rate of 88\%.
-This clearly surpasses both $\pi_0$ and UniVLA, showing ReViP's advantage in tasks that require precise spatial reasoning and fine-grained object control.
+In Object Drop tasks, where policies must detect failures rather than follow an inertial plan, ReViP achieves 62.4\% across five drop tasks, with ReViP* reaching 65.2\%.
+This demonstrates that TSO enhances visual failure detection and replanning, preventing the blind continuation of proprioception-driven progress.
+In Distractor Swap tasks, where object recognition and manipulation are confused, ReViP substantially improves over $\pi_0$ (15\% $\rightarrow$ 37\%), with ReViP* reaching 39\%, highlighting progress-aware visual cues'role in disambiguating similar instances.
+In Relayout task, ReViP achieves 84\% with ReViP* improving to 88\%, surpassing $\pi_0$ (70\%) and UniVLA (20\%).
+These results underscore ReViP*'s superior performance and validate the benefit of higher VLM capacities in enhancing cue quality, aligning with our objective of rebalancing vision and proprioception.

-All these gains indicate that the injected task stage cues help the policy rely less on demonstration-specific spatial priors and more on the current visual configuration, in line with our vision and proprioception rebalance objective.

-\textbf{Qualitative Results.} Figure \ref{fig:FC_results} presents a representative comparison between ReViP and $\pi_0$ under the Object Drop perturbation.
-When the bottle slips from the gripper, $\pi_0$ continues its proprioception-driven trajectory, ignoring the visible failure and ultimately declaring a false completion.
-In contrast, ReViP immediately responds to the drop event, triggers a re-pick attempt, and guides the policy to replan, recover the object, and successfully complete the task.
-This qualitative behavior highlights the mechanism behind ReViP's performance gains on the False Completion Benchmark: decisions are based on the current visual observation rather than on internal proprioceptive progress.

-Along with the numerical improvements in Table \ref{table:false}, these qualitative results demonstrate that ReViP consistently transforms failure cases, which typically trap the baseline VLA model, into successful recoveries through vision-proprioception rebalancing during execution.